Good quality tools can be an investment for life!

 Regularly check whether the air pressure gauge works properly.
 As a result, you always have the guarantee that the tool will be offered the optimum air pressure for which it was designed.

-This way you can work smoothly and profitably and the tools will last longer.
+This way you can work smoothly and profitably and they will last longer.

 The air compressor’s main problem is moisture.
 When air is compressed, the air warms up and the moisture present in the air condenses.